Drjacky/HolidayPirates/README.md

 # HolidayPirates
-Fetch JSON from a Web-Service and insert them to RecyclerView.
+Fetch JSON from the Web-Service and insert them to RecyclerView.

 MVP artichecture, RxJava2, Dagger 2, RecyclerView, AnimatedVectorDrawableCompat, Retrofit, GSON, ButterKnife